March 17, 2020

 To protect everyone’s health, we have restricted access to our hospitals, most importantly restricting all visitors with a few rare exceptions (laboring mothers, pediatric patients, compassionate care).
 We have also closed most entries to our hospital facilities.

 We are postponing most elective surgeries that require an overnight stay.
-Necessary surgeries continue, and hospital staff is contacting all patients to either confirm or reschedule surgery appointments.
+Necessary surgeries continue, and hospital team members are contacting all patients to either confirm or reschedule surgery appointments.
 Clinics and provider practices remain open, as do our retail pharmacy and lab at 12 High Street, Lewiston.

 If you are concerned about an upcoming provider visit, please call your provider to confirm or reschedule.